jdossgollin/lab-guide/docs/policies/recommendations.md

 ## How To

-1. I expect at least two weeks of notice for letters of recommendation and request four.
-If you do not give me sufficient time, I may not be able to meet your deadline.
+1. I request **at least three weeks of notice for letters of recommendation** and request more.
+If you have asked me for a similar letter in the past, then less time is probably OK.
+If something comes up and you have to ask me for a letter with less advance notice I will do my best to accommodate but might have to say no.
+1. Provide key information in a single email to me (this is one of a few things that shouldn't go on Slack)
+    1. Deadline of the letter
+    1. Main things to focus on:
+        1. What do you hope that I will say about you?
+        1. How will your application be evaluated?
+        1. Why am I particularly well suited to write you a letter of application?
+    1. Any materials you have submitted as part of your application (it's OK if these are draft materials)
-1. Send me your current CV and any relevant instructions for the contents of the letter.
+    1. Clear instructions on how to submit the letter.
-1. If you are an undergraduate, I will write your letters on my own.
-For more senior lab members, I will also write your letters on my own, but please send me a draft of the letter (which I will extensively modify).
-The first fewtimes you do this it will probably feel awkward.
-However, keep in mind thatyour goal is to make it as easy as possible for a letter writer (in this case, me) to complete the task by the deadline and without error.
-Even though I will re-word a lot of the letter, it will still have the name of what you are applyingfor and details regarding how long I have known you, the projects you haveworked on, and so on.
-This is extremely helpful in jogging my memory and will give me more time to focus on saying good things bout you.
-The more specifics you can provide, the better.
-Don't worry that you are not being sufficiently humble; I have no problem toning things down if need be.
+    1. Provide a critical self-assessment.
+What are your strong points?
+What are points for growth?
+This is part of the letter, so if you can provide suggestions
+1. Provide updates as the deadline approaches

 ## Pro Tips

-You are encouraged to read [How to get a great letter of recommendation](http://matt.might.net/articles/how-to-recommendation-letter/){:target="_blank"} by Matt Might.
+You are encouraged to read advice like [How to get a great letter of recommendation](http://matt.might.net/articles/how-to-recommendation-letter/){:target="_blank"} by Matt Might.